2. Core Concepts

 AgentID gives developers strict control over how the system behaves during network partitions or infrastructure timeouts.

 - Strict Mode OFF (Fail-Open): The default behavior.
-If the AgentID Guard endpoint is unreachable or times out, the SDK will bypass the security check and allow the LLM execution to proceed.
-This ensures your application stays online during transient network issues.
+If the AgentID Guard endpoint is unreachable or times out, direct

 API Keys & Tenant Isolation